Skip to main content

 • Bring the Green up to + 10.

-• Press the backslash (\) key a few times to toggle between before and after views.
-This instant comparison is crucial for evaluating your adjustments objectively.
+• Press the backslash (\) key a few times to see the before and after.

-12. On the left side, open the History panel to see a chronological list of every edit you've made.
-Each entry represents a state you can return to instantly.
+12. On the left side, open the History panel to see a list of the edits you’ve made.

 Creating & Working with Snapshots